 1. Early detection of prostate cancer with participants invited from general practices to attend clinics to be informed about the uncertainties of treatment and the implications of testing

 Trial progress: A feasibility study was conducted between 1999 and 2001, recruitment was between 1999 and 2009.
 The trial is currently in the follow-up phase.
 10-year outcomes were published in 2016 with 15 year outcomes anticipated to be in the public domain in 2021.
 The trial is also linked to the ProMPT study and has a secondary objective to collect samples suitable for basic science research.
 These samples have been stored in two mirror image bio-repositories at the Universities of Cambridge and Oxford, though will be moved to a central location in 2020 when the ethics agreement for ProMPT expires and the samples will then be managed under the Oxford HTA licence.

 Trial management: The trial has nine UK centres and is funded by the National Institute for Health Research [NIHR] Health Technology Assessment Programme [HTA].
 Sponsorship is provided by the University of Oxford and the chief investigator is Professor Freddie Hamdy.
 The data management and much of the day to day activity is carried out by the department of Population Health Sciences at the University of Bristol - the trial coordinator is based here (Prof Athene Lane).

 ProtecT Trial centres:

-- Newcastle, Freeman Hospital, Lead Urologist, Mr Philip Powell
+- Newcastle, Freeman Hospital, Lead Urologist, Mr Edgar Paez

-- Sheffield, Royal Hallamshire Hospital, Lead Urologist, Mr Derek Rosario
+- Sheffield, Royal Hallamshire Hospital, Lead Urologist, Prof Derek Rosario

 - Birmingham, Queen Elizabeth Hospital, Lead Urologist, Mr Alan Doherty

-- Cardiff, University Hospital of Wales, Lead Urologist, Professor Howard Kynaston
+- Cardiff, University Hospital of Wales, Lead Urologist, Mr Owen Hughes

 - Edinburgh, Western General Hospital, Lead Urologist, Mr Prasad Bollina

-- Cambridge, Addenbrookes Hospital, Lead Urologist, Professor David Neal
+- Cambridge, Addenbrookes Hospital, Lead Urologist, Mr Vincent Gnanapragasam

-- Leicester, Leicester General Hospital, Lead Urologist, Mr Roger Kockelbergh
+- Leicester, Leicester General Hospital, Lead Urologist, Prof Roger Kockelbergh

 - Leeds, St James Hospital, Lead Urologist, Mr Alan Paul